-While VA provides online services that allow you to apply electronically or to ask questions via email, I recommend that these services be avoided.
+While VA provides online services that allow you to apply electronically or to ask questions via email, we recommend that these services be avoided.

 The VA also provides a national toll free number for you to ask questions of a VA representative.
-Once again, I recommend avoiding this service.
+Once again, we recommend avoiding this service.